thenorthnate/evs/README.md

 [![GoDoc][doc-img]][doc] [![Test][ci-img]][ci]

-package `evs` (error values with sugar) is another error generating package.
-It aims to be simple and yet contain a useful set of features such as generic error types, stack traces, and full compatibility with the standard library post Go 1.13.
+package `evs` (Error ValueS) is another error generating package.
+It aims to be simple and yet contain a useful set of features such as, stack traces, custom formatting, and full compatibility with the standard library post Go 1.13.

-- eva (Error VAlues)
-- eye (Expand Your Errors)
-- rev (Review Error Values)

 ## Example Usage
 Create new errors with the `New` function (or specify your own generic type with `NewT`):